-The Audit Committee Charter, as approved by the Board on February 21, 2018, is included in Appendix A. The members of the Audit Committee are indicated in section 7 of this AIF.
-All members of the Audit Committee are independent and financially literate (as those terms are defined in Multilateral Instrument 52-110 of the Canadian Securities Administrators) and have the following education and experience which is relevant to their roles as Audit Committee Members:
+The Audit Committee Charter, as approved by the Board on February 20, 2019, is included in Appendix "A".
+The members of the Audit Committee are indicated in section 7 of this AIF.
+All members of the Audit Committee are independent and financially literate (as those terms are defined in National Instrument 52-110 of the Canadian Securities Administrators) and have the following education and experience which is relevant to their roles as Audit Committee Members:

-Mr. Beeston is a Fellow Chartered Accountant and a Fellow Chartered Professional Accountant, the former President and Chief Executive Officer of Toronto Blue Jays Baseball Club, and the former President and CEO of Major League Baseball.
+Mr. Paul Beeston, C.M. is a Fellow Chartered Accountant and a Fellow Chartered Professional Accountant, the former President and Chief Executive Officer of Toronto Blue Jays Baseball Club, and the former President and Chief Executive Officer of Major League Baseball.
 He received a B.A. from the University of Western Ontario.

-Mr. Scott B. Bonham, B.Sc., M.B.A. is a Co-Founder of International Capital LLC, a real estate asset management company, Former Co-Founder of GGV Capital, a venture capital firm; Former Vice President, Capital Group Companies; Director, Magna International Inc., Scotiabank; Board Member of the C100 Association, an association that connects Canadian entrepreneurs and companies with its Silicon Valley network, and the DenmarkBridge.
+Mr. Scott B. Bonham, B.Sc., M.B.A. is a Co-Founder of Intentional Capital LLC, a real estate asset management company, a former co-founder of GGV Capital, a venture capital firm and former Vice President, Capital Group Companies.
 Mr. Bonham holds an M.B.A. from Harvard Graduate School of Business and a B.Sc.(Honours) in electrical engineering from Queen's University.